steveyungen/steveyungen2/README.md

     ![](./instructions/import-image.png)

-  *Note: Don't forget the file extension or the semi-colon at the end of the statement.
+  <p align=center>*Note: Don't forget the file extension or the semi-colon at the end of the statement.</p>

 #### Add Photo to Gallery Display
 9) Add photo somewhere in the galleryImages object, mimicking the format already in place.
 The order of this list is the order photos appear on the website.